Frank Goode

 Frank Goode (born 19 December 1939) is a former Australian rules footballer who played for North Melbourne in the VFL during the 1960s.

-Owing to an injury to John Dugdale, Goode spent the 1965 and 1966 seasons as a full-forward with success.
+Owing to an injury to John Dugdale, Goode spent the 1965 and 1966 VFL seasons as a full-forward with success.
 He topped North Melbourne's goal kicking in those years with 38 and 49 goals respectively.
-Injured earl 1967 he had surgery-injured again in 1968 and when second surgery failed he went on to coach NMFC U19's after which he coached Sandringham VFA side in 1971/72.
-He later became assistant coach at Footscray and in 1981 stepped in for senior coach Royce Hart in a game against Melbourne, which they lost.
-After coaching joined AFL Tribunal for 5 years.
+Injured in early 1967, Goode had surgery before being injured again in 1968 and when the second surgery failed he went on to coach North's u19's after which he coached Sandringham in the Victorian Football Association (VFA) in 1971 and 1972.

+Goode later became assistant coach at Footscray and in 1981 stepped in for senior coach Royce Hart in a game against Melbourne, which they lost.
+Goode later joined the AFL Tribunal for 5 years.